Washington State Cougars: Victory Bell

 In the late 19th century the bell was mounted on the ground in the center of campus to start and dismiss class.
 Later, it was placed on top of Old College Hall when automatic bells were used, and then on Bryan Hall.
 The bell was first rung in victory after WSU beat the Washington Huskies by the women's basketball team in 1902.
 Later, the members of the Intercollegiate Knights rang the bell following a football win.
 It was subsequently moved to the present College Hall, and now rests on the west side of the Alumni Centre where it is rung by the Student Alumni Ambassadors after each football win.

 Presence on ESPN College GameDay

-Before 2018, the popular ESPN College GameDay program has never been broadcast from WSU.
-An unofficial, but well-organized effort to place the WSU flag in view of the GameDay cameras for every broadcast has been acknowledged by the GameDay crew.
+Before 2018, the popular ESPN College GameDay program had never been broadcast from WSU.
+An unofficial, but well-organized effort to place the WSU flag in view of the GameDay cameras for every broadcast had been acknowledged by the GameDay crew.
 The idea began on a WSU athletics message board in 2003 and since then the flag, nicknamed "Ol' Crimson", has been shipped weekly to Cougar alumni and supporters who live near upcoming GameDay broadcast locations.
-On October 13, 2018, it was announced that GameDay will broadcast from Pullman for the first time on October 20.
+On October 13, 2018, it was announced that GameDay would broadcast from Pullman for the first time on October 20.
 When it did happen, among the fans in attendance was Tom Pounds, the fan who originally started the bid back in 2003.
+WSU would go on to defeat 12th-ranked Oregon 34-20 that night.